Inpatient Adult Behavioral Health Hospital

 Learn more about the Adult Behavioral Health Hospital through the frequently asked questions answered below:

-May I smoke on the Inpatient Behavioral Health Hospital or on the grounds of North Central Health Care Facilities?
+May I smoke in the Inpatient Behavioral Health Hospital or on the grounds of North Central Health Care Facilities?

 Is the facility an Inpatient drug and alcohol long-term rehabilitation program and what medications are used?

-The Inpatient Behavioral Health Hospital is a short-term, generally one to three day, detoxification program.
+The Inpatient Behavioral Health Hospital is a short-term, generally one to three-day, psychiatric program.
 Patients are released to an Outpatient program when considered medically stable.
-The voluntary admission of patients for drug detoxification will be accepted if the patient is actively engaged in counseling or has been in other treatment programs for the past two months.
-Opiates are not used as part of treatment.

 Do I have a private room?
 Bathroom?